sriharikapu/ion/doc/ionian-doc.md

 Ionian OS Installation Manual
 =============================

-Ionian is a collection of different Ubuntu 16.04 based media with ionomy ioncoin software ready installed and updated automatially from the master ionomy ppa.
-It is broken down into 3 different sets of images.
+Ionian OS is a collection of different Linux Distribution media with ionomy ioncoin software ready installed.
+It is broken down into 5 different sets of images available at https://github.com/cevap/ionian/releases

-1) Ionian ISO -- this is an install-to computer iso image that will install Ubuntu Ionian 16.04 to a local computer.
-Available in both i386 and amd64 versions
+1) Ionian ISO -- this is an install-to computer iso image that will install Ubuntu Ionian to a local computer.
+Available in both i386 and amd64 versions - updated automatically from the master ionomy ppa https://github.com/cevap/ionian/releases/tag/Ionian-iso

 2) Ionian USB -- this is meant as a complete copy-and-run solution.
-With this image you can run directly from the usb medium, also available in i386 and amd64 versions
+With this image you can run directly from the usb medium, also available in i386 and amd64 versions - updated automatically from the master ionomy ppa https://github.com/cevap/ionian/releases/tag/Ionian-usb

 3) Ionian VDI -- These images are meant for use in Oracle VIrtualBox environments.
-Again, i386 and mad64 versions are available
+Again, i386 and amd64 versions are available - updated automatically from the master ionomy ppa https://github.com/cevap/ionian/releases/tag/Ionian-vdi

+4) Ionian OS -- based on Gitian deterministic building https://github.com/cevap/ionian/releases/tag/v8.10

+5) Ionian Raspian -- Ready-to-run disk image for Raspberry Pi 3 https://github.com/cevap/ionian/releases/tag/Ionian-Raspian

 Virtualbox VDI installation